 A manipulator has trouble accepting responsibility for their behavior, and often if you call them on it, they’ll find a way to turn it around to make you feel bad or guilty.

 Instead of apologizing, acknowledging his or her actions, and correcting the situation, a manipulator will say something like, “You would never have asked me to help you if you knew how overwhelmed I am.
-Why don’t you think about me for once?”
+Why don’t you think about me for once?””

 Or they might offer a quasi-apology like, “Well I’m really sorry but I was working until midnight last night.
 I know I should have told you about all the stress I’m under and how tired I’ve been.
 I may be coming down with something.”

 If you do, it will just empower them to do it again.
 Make it clear that a real apology is unconditional and followed by a behavior change.

 A manipulator may say yes to a request or make a commitment to you, and then when the time comes to follow through, they conveniently forget they ever said anything.

 Unless you have a recording of them making the promise, you can’t really prove anything — so it’s your “bad memory” against their lying words.

-This may anger the manipulator, and they may question your trust or faith in them, but it will make it much harder to deny the conversation later on.
+This may anger an emotional manipulator, and they may question your trust or faith in them, but it will make it much harder to deny the conversation later on.

-This is the ultimate in manipulative, passive aggressive behavior.
-The manipulator finds your emotional Achilles heal and pokes it until you either give in or feel like a hound dog.
+The emotional manipulator finds your sensitive Achilles heel and pokes it until you either give in or it makes you feel like a hound dog.

 “You go ahead to the movies without me.
 It’s fine.
 I’ll stay home and finish the laundry.”